LSDBC/Economics/content/Advanced Macroeconomics III (Galí).md

 >
 > which is equivalent to the original equation (after the addition of cash).

-There are three optimality conditions:
+There are three optimality conditions, which will be derived below:

 $$
 \begin{cases} - \frac{U_{n,t}}{U_{c,t}} = \frac{W_t}{P_t}